 A view allows users to access a set of tables as if it is a single table.
 You can use views to restrict access to rows.
-In the main window, click 🐱 View to open the view object list.
+In the main window, click View to open the view object list.

-You can create a view shortcut by dragging the view out.
-It provides a convenient way for you to open your view without activating the Navicat main window.
+You can create a view shortcut by right-clicking a view in the Objects tab and select Create Open View Shortcut from the pop-up menu.
+This option is used to provide a convenient way for you to open your view directly without activating the Navicat main window.

 View Designer is the basic Navicat tool for working with views.
-You can edit the view definition as SQL statement (SELECT statement it implements) in the SQL Editor tab.
+You can edit the view definition as SQL statement (SELECT statement it implements) in the Definition tab.
 To customize the view of the editor and find out more features for SQL editing, see SQL Editor for details.
 If you want to load SQL statement from a SQL file to the editor, you can choose File -> Import SQL.